tobiaslocker/base64/README.md

 ```

 ## Notes
 This library relies on C++17.

+A benchmark of various c/c++ base64 implementations can be found at https://github.com/gaspardpetit/base64/

-A different, unrelated C++20 library for base64 encoding/decoding can be found at https://github.com/matheusgomes28/base64pp
+There are many implementations available and it may be worth looking at those.
+For example, a different, unrelated, C++20 library for base64 encoding/decoding can be found at https://github.com/matheusgomes28/base64pp

+There is also an implementation that works with older C++ versions available at https://github.com/ReneNyffenegger/cpp-base64

+There are also some more generic libraries available such as https://github.com/azawadzki/base-n